KILTprotocol/docs/docs/develop/03_workshop/05_claimer/02_request.md

 title: Request an Attestation
 ---

-import CodeBlock from '@theme/CodeBlock';
+import TsJsBlock from '@site/src/components/TsJsBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import CreateClaimTs from '!!raw-loader!@site/code_examples/workshop/claimer/createClaim.ts';
+import CreateClaim from '!!raw-loader!@site/code_examples/workshop/claimer/createClaim.ts';
-import CreateClaimJs from '!!raw-loader!@site/code_examples/workshop/_js/claimer/createClaim.js';
-import GenerateCredentialTs from '!!raw-loader!@site/code_examples/workshop/claimer/generateCredential.ts';
+import GenerateCredential from '!!raw-loader!@site/code_examples/workshop/claimer/generateCredential.ts';
-import GenerateCredentialJs from '!!raw-loader!@site/code_examples/workshop/_js/claimer/generateCredential.js';

 In this section, we'll create a `Claim` and a `Credential`.
 But a credential in itself has no value.